How to Help a Friend

 If you’re not sure, consult with a counselor.

 While you can’t make an appoint for a friend, you can always consult confidentially with a CAPS counselor if you’re not sure how to help a friend.
 A counselor can help you clarify your concerns and give you information about resources that could help your friend.
-To consult with a CAPS counselor about your concerns, you can call CAPS (520-621-3334) or walk in through triage.
+To consult with a CAPS counselor about your concerns, you can call CAPS (520-621-3334) or speak with a counselor through our Triage service.

 Support your friend through treatment